Package 'ILRCM'

 Description

 Longitudinal height and weight measurements during ages 0-2 years for a representative sample of 1933 Dutch children born in 1988-1989.
-The dataset smocc is the full dataset.
+The dataset smocc is the sample of 200 subjects from the full dataset.

 Usage